Vitamin D Deficiency Symptoms Most People MissUpdated: February 16, 2017Healthy Living

 No, it’s not all in your head!
-Feelings of hopelessness can be related to simple nutritional deficiency.
+Feelings of hopelessness can be related to nutritional D deficiency.
 The Vitamin D Council reports that vitamin D is critical for the brain to produce the happy hormone seratonin.
-Some folks only suffer from depression during winter months, known as Seasonal Affective Disorder (SAD) which is caused by lack of sun exposure and hence vitamin D during this time of year.
+Some folks only suffer from depression during winter months, known as Seasonal Affective Disorder (SAD).
+This condition is caused by lack of sun exposure and hence vitamin D during this time of year.

 6. Sweaty Head

 This is quite possibly the weirdest symptom of vitamin D deficiency.
 Old time doctors apparently used to ask new mothers if their heads were sweatier than normal in order to pinpoint a lurking vitamin D deficiency as reported by NDHealthFacts.
 A sweaty head is also a subclinical symptom of rickets, possibly the most prominent and dangerous form of vitamin D deficiency in children.

 This warning symptom is related to flu as a vitamin D deficiency disease.
 If low vitamin D puts people at risk for flu, it stands to reason they would be at risk for other respiratory problems too and possibly on a chronic basis.
 Studies have demonstrated that vitamin D protects against respiratory illness particularly in children, who require hospitalization most frequently due to bronchiolitis and pneumonia.

 Scared of Enterovirus D68?
 The most proactive step you can take is to make sure your children are taking a daily dose of cod liver or skate liver oil!